kubewarden/kubewarden.io/content/blog/2024/04/kubewarden-1-12-release.md

 ## Increasing deployment reliability

-Thanks to community requests for increasing deployment availability of Kubewarden, now from 1.12 each [PolicyServer spec](https://docs.kubewarden.io/next/reference/CRDs#policyserverspec) has additional fields to configure how you want policy-server Deployments to behave in the cluster:
+Due to community requests for increasing deployment availability of Kubewarden, from 1.12 each [PolicyServer spec](https://docs.kubewarden.io/next/reference/CRDs#policyserverspec) has additional fields to configure policy-server Deployment behavior in clusters:

 - `spec.minAvailable` or `spec.maxUnavailable`: Configure the number of
   policy-server replicas available.
 The controller will create